 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The main thrust toward educator in-service training by the Division of Forestry involves the Project Learning Tree program.
-Project Learning Tree (PLT) is an award-winning environmental education program designed for educators working with students from pre-kindergarten through grade 12.
+Project Learning Tree (PLT) is an award-winning environmental education program designed for teachers, non-formal educators, home-school educators and others who work with students from pre-kindergarten through grade 12.
 Sponsored by the American Forest Foundation and used in 50 states and several foreign countries, PLT provides educators with interdisciplinary instructional activities and lesson plans that can be infused into their existing curricula.
 Teachers wishing to use PLT materials must attend a training session, where they receive the materials.
-An average of nearly 1,000 Indiana educators have been trained each year in PLT since 1986.

 Arbor Day in Indiana is celebrated on the last Friday in April.
-This is another means of introducing young people to the importance of trees.
+This is another way to teach young people about the importance of trees.
 During the winter months, the Division of Forestry sends a letter to all Indiana school principals asking if they would like an Arbor Day tree for their schools.
-All principals responding will then receive a tree along with instructional materials during the week prior to Arbor Day.
-A similar offer is also available to allow every third grade student in Indiana to receive a tree seedling.
+Those who do will receive a tree and instructions during the week before Arbor Day.
+A similar offer allows every third grade student in Indiana to receive a tree seedling.

 Geared toward fourth-graders, this curricular supplement presents forest inventory data in an interesting, understandable way, and provides educators with information and lesson ideas.
 It is easy for students to use and contains additional resources and assessment tools for their teachers.

 (Very large file--will take a few minutes to download.)